Vibhu Tyagi tops Deaflympics golf selection trials - www.lokmattimes.com

 Vibhu Tyagi tops Deaflympics golf selection trials

-Greater Noida, Aug 12 Maharashtra's Vibhu Tyagi has emerged victorious at the Deaflympics Selection Trials 2025, securing the ...
+Greater Noida (Uttar Pradesh) [India], August 13 : Maharashtra's Vibhu Tyagi has emerged victorious at the Deaflympics Selection Trials ...

-Greater Noida, Aug 12 Maharashtra's Vibhu Tyagi has emerged victorious at the Deaflympics Selection Trials 2025, securing the top spot among male participants after two intense rounds of golf at the Jaypee Greens Golf Course.
-With a total score of 168 (24 over par) over two days, Tyagi led the leaderboard under tough playing conditions marked by heat, humidity, and gusty winds.
+Greater Noida (Uttar Pradesh) [India], August 13 : Maharashtra's Vibhu Tyagi has emerged victorious at the Deaflympics Selection Trials 2025, securing the top spot among male participants after two intense rounds of golf at the renowned Jaypee Greens Golf Course in Greater Noida.
+With a total score of 168 (24-over par) over two days, Tyagi led the leaderboard in a field that tested resilience and skill under tough playing conditions marked by heat, humidity, and gusty winds, according to a release from IGU Media.

-The selection trials were conducted by the All India Sports Council of the Deaf (AISCD) under the guidance of the Indian Golf Union.
-The event brought together six determined athletes, including one female participant, showcasing the growing inclusivity in Indian sports for the hearing-impaired community.
+The selection trials were conducted by All India Sports Council of the Deaf (AISCD) under the guidance of Indian Golf Union.
+Held from August 6 to 8, 2025, the event brought together six determined athletes, including one female participant, showcasing the growing inclusivity in Indian sports for the hearing-impaired community.

-“The selection trials were conducted in a fair and transparent manner.
+"The selection trials were conducted in a fair and transparent manner.
 Despite the small field, the competition was fierce, and the players delivered consistent performances across both rounds.
-I would like to thank the Indian Golf Union for its guidance.
+I would like to thank the Indian Golf Union for their guidance.
 I would also like to express my best wishes for the winners as well as other participants.
-As our Prime Minister Narendra Modi says, ‘Jo khele, who khile’, all these special athletes are privileged to have the opportunity to represent the country at the top level,” AISCD Chairman Mohinder Singh said.
+As our hon'ble Prime Minister Shri Narendra Modi says, 'Jo khele, who khile' all these special athletes are privileged to have the opportunity to represent the country at the top level," AISCD Chairman Mohinder Singh said.

 Unfortunately, one of the participants, Ishant S. Shikare, was disqualified after Round 1 due to a breach of Rule 3.3b of the 2023 Rules of Golf.
-The tournament committee, after a comprehensive review, decided that it was in the interest of maintaining fairness and integrity in the selection process.
+The tournament committee, after a comprehensive review, took the decision in the interest of maintaining fairness and integrity in the selection process.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app